General

 Set Long-Term Business Objectives

 Planning the growth of your business can be comparable to going on a trip.
 In most cases, it’s easier to go through it if you know the destination.
-In simple words, if you can foresee the amount of revenue your small business can generate in the long term before even starting, it may help you determine a suitable growth strategy.
+Simply, if you can foresee the amount of revenue your small business can generate in the long term before even starting, it may help you determine a suitable growth strategy.

 The initial step is to outline your long-term goal.
 Some considerations to ponder are how you see your business after 10 years, the amount of effort necessary to grow your business, the expected revenue your company will generate, and the number of employees.